-Drawings\Design
+Table 1: Drawings\Design

-Item Verified by Explanations Action By
+ltem Verified by Explanations Action By

 8 Quality Assurance

-8a Coordination review of the design between

-various disciplines has been completed by the
+8a Coordination review of the design between various disciplines has been completed by the Consultant.

-Consultant.

-8b Constructability review of design has been
+8b Constructability review of design has been performed.

-performed.

 9 Signing and Sealing

-9a Every final drawing bears the seal and signature of

-the responsible design professional in compliance

-with various provincial jurisdiction requirements.
+9a Every final drawing bears the seal and signature of the responsible design professional in compliance with various provincial jurisdiction and language requirements.

-Specifications
+Table 2: Specifications

-ltem Verified by Explanations Action by
+Item Verified by Explanations Action by

-1 National Master Specification I
+1 National Master Specification

 1a The current edition of the National Master

 Specification (NMS) has been used.

-${f 1b}$ Sections have been included for all work identified
+1b Sections have been included for all work identified

 on drawings and sections

 have been edited.

 2 Index

 2a The index shows a complete list of specifications

 sections with the correct number of pages.

-3 Organization I
+3 Organization

 3a Either the NMS 1/3- or 2/3-page format or the

 Construction Specifications

 Canada full-page format is used consistently for the

 entire specifications.

 3b Each section starts on a new page and the project

 number, section title, section number, page number

 and date is

 shown on each page.

 3c The Consultant's name is not

 indicated.

 4 Terminology

+4a "Contractor" is a defined term in SACC and any use of the term Contractor in the specifications must be in reference to the entity the RCMP is contracting with, not subcontractors of the Contractor.

+Reference to other types of contractors, such as Specialized Contractor, General Contractor, Control Contractor, Electrical Contractor, EMCS Contractor, etc., must not be included in the specifications.

+It is understood an exception could be the Commissioning sections, which may use standard terminology and acronyms that include the word "Contractor".
+If the project team do not wish to revise the Commissioning sections then an overarching statement could be added to the Commissioning section(s) such as-

+"The General Contractor, herein referred to as "Contractor", is responsible for all work described in these documents.
+All work performed by its subcontractors, such as Electrical Contractor, Mechanical Contractor, Specialized Contractor, etc., remains the responsibility of the Contractor."

-4a The term "Departmental Representative" is used
+4b The term "Departmental Representative" is used instead of "RCMP," "PSPC," "Owner", or.
+"Representative".

-instead of

-"Engineer," "RCMP," "PWGSC," "Owner,"

-"Consultant," or "Architect."